MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Once you've created an Azure Compute Gallery, create an image definition following the steps in [Create an image definition and an image version](/azure/virtual-machines/image-version).
 You should create the image in the exact location where we deploy your hosted machines.
 You can find the following mapping with your environment Geo:

 - Australia: Australia East
-- Asia: East Asia
+- Asia: East Asia (Available from May 11, 2023)
-- Brazil: Brazil South
+- Brazil: Brazil South  (Available from May 11, 2023)
 - Canada: Canada Central
 - Europe: North Europe
 - France: France Central
 - Germany: Germany West Central (Restricted, please send your request to hostedrpa@microsoft.com)
 - India: Central India
 - Japan: Japan East
-- Korea: Korea Central
+- Korea: Korea Central  (Available from May 11, 2023)
-- Norway: Norway East
+- Norway: Norway East  (Available from May 11, 2023)
-- Switzerland: Switzerland North
+- Switzerland: Switzerland North  (Available from May 11, 2023)
 - United Kingdom: UK South
 - United States: East US